 Irina Abraham, artistic director, co-founder.

-Natalie Solomon, actor, managing director, company member.
+Natalie Solomon, actor, managing director, founding member.

 Natalie is a graduate of HB Studio.
 She started her acting career at Russian Arts Theatre and Studio working with Aleksey Burago.
 In 2013 she appeared in Requiem directed by Irina Abraham and Marina Volok and has been working with Necessary I.T.E.M.S.
 Project ever since.
 Natalie also played in a feature film According To Her directed by Estelle Artus.